 We hope to resume a regular pattern of Sunday worship on 6 September and will post further information here when available.

 St Mary's is open for private prayer on Wednesdays from 12-2pm, and on Saturdays from 2-4pm, with social distancing in place.
 Prayer is in the lady chapel only, where seats have been spaced out.
 In order to maximise safety, this will be limited to one person/household at a time.
 Hand sanitiser is available on the way in and out and a one way system is in place.
 Please read the signs carefully if visiting the church for private prayer, and if you have any of the symptoms of coronavirus please remain home and call 111.

 The Vicarage Book Club (currently online) is reading Every House in the Light Burnin' by Andrea Levy at its next meeting.
-This will be early September, so plenty of time to get the book and join.
+This will be September 6th in the evening, so get the book and join us.
 All welcome!
 Email Elis for more information.

 The Parish Office remains closed to visitors in person, and email is still the most effective way to communicate with the office.

 Junior Church Leaders - please complete the DBS application and Safeguarding training over the summer if you need to, otherwise you won't be able to lead in junior church when September comes.